Fifut/godot-time-tracker/README.md

-## Godot Time Traker features (added or modified compared to Project Time Tracker)
+## Godot Time Tracker features (added or modified compared to Project Time Tracker)
 - No session
 - Start when project is loaded
 - Graphs shows the percentages of sections